livefir/fir/README.md

 In the above example, `@fir:inc:ok:count.window="$fir.replace()"` marks content of that div to be replaced by the content of `block count`.
 Event namespacing is used to indicate the server renderer which `block` to re-render and send on a successful event response(`ok`).
 The allowed event namespace format is `@fir:<event-name>:<ok|error>:<block-name>`.

 `$fir.submit` is a helper which prevents the form submission and dispatches browser events `inc` and `dec` which is then captured by `@fir:inc:ok:count.window, @fir:dec:ok:count.window` listeners.
 It also captures any form data and attaches it to the event before its sent to the server by `$fir.replace`.
 In this example we don't have any form data.

+## About Fir

+Fir is a toolkit for building server-rendered HTML applications and progressively enhancing them to enable real-time user experiences.
+It is intended for developers who want to build real-time web apps using Go, server-rendered HTML (html/template), CSS, and sprinkles of declarative javascript (Alpine.js).
+The toolkit can be used to build a completely server-rendered web application with zero javascript, and the same app can then be progressively enhanced on the client to a real-time dynamic app with little bits of javascript while still using Go's html/template engine on the server.
+Fir can be used to build various types of web applications, including static websites like landing pages or blogs, interactive CRUD apps like ticket helpdesks, and real-time apps like metrics dashboards or social media streams.

+Fir enhances a standard `html/template` web page with `alpine.js` allowing predefined parts of the page updatable on user interaction.
+A `html/template` page is decomposed into updatable parts using the `block` action.
+This allows Fir to re-compile the targeted block on the server and update the web page over the *wire*(http & websocket) and without page reloads.
+The HTML itself is largely quite standard i.e. its free of magics or special attributes except what’s exposed by the alpinejs plugin.
+The plugin exposes a small API and is designed to be unobtrusive and easy to remove incase one wants to migrate the HTML to another framework.